Defying Disability:

 One Couple’s Journey of Fierce Love and Unwavering Faith

-Defying Disability: One Couple’s Journey of Fierce Love and Unwavering Faith tells the inspiring story of Bert and Darlene Cherry, as lovingly written by their niece, Dinah Jordan.
+Defying Disability: One Couple’s Journey of Fierce Love and Unwavering Faith shares the true story of Bert and Darlene Cherry, a devoted couple who met in 1952 while recovering from polio at a rehabilitation center in Okmulgee, Oklahoma.

-Navigating life before the Americans with Disabilities Act, Bert and Darlene built a full and joyful life in Dallas, sustained by faith and fueled by love.
-Bert pursued a successful career in the credit union industry, while Darlene managed a childcare business from their home.
-Together, they raised three children, welcomed 11 grandchildren, and touched countless lives with their grace and perseverance.
+Navigating love, work, and parenthood before the protections of the Americans with Disabilities Act, Bert and Darlene built a joyful life in Dallas.
+Bert enjoyed a successful career in the credit union industry; Darlene ran a childcare business from home.
+Together, they raised three children and celebrated a legacy of eleven grandchildren and many great-grandchildren.

 order your copy of the book today!